mykle1/Hello-Lucy-NEW-Placeholder/readME.md

 * sdetweil for unwavering support, instruction, error correction and amusing commentary.

 ## Acknowledgements
-* cowboysdude for audio support
+* cowboysdude for inspiration, modal column magic and audio support
 * STRAWBERRY 3.141 for MMM-voice
 * TheStigh for VoiceCommander